Visualizing Hyperbolic Honeycombs: Hyperidealization

 When our honeycomb has hyperideal vertices, the geometry inside $\HH^3$ becomes less interesting in a sense, because the edges never meet each other.
 It becomes harder to understand what is going on by looking only at the edges going through the space, as we did in Figure \ref{Fig:433_434_435}.
 Instead, we can look at the pattern we get on the boundary of $\HH^3$ from the hyperideal cells.
 Figure \ref{Fig:437_ball} shows one cube of the $\{4,3,7\}$ honeycomb.
 It intersects the boundary in eight triangles at the ends of its legs, which are drawn on the surface of the sphere in red.
-Also drawn are the intersections with the boundary of all other cubes in the honeycomb.
-Figure \ref{Fig:437_boundary} shows this boundary pattern, stereographically projected from the sphere to the plane.
+Also drawn are the triangular intersections with the boundary of all other cubes in the honeycomb.
+Figure \ref{Fig:437_boundary} shows this boundary pattern, stereographically projected from the sphere to the plane, with the projection point at the center of a leg.
 Equivalently, we can think of this as being the boundary pattern of the $\{4,3,7\}$ honeycomb as drawn in the upper half space model of $\HH^3$.
 The triangular ends of the central cube are again shaded red, with progressively darker shades of blue for triangular ends of cubes farther away from the central cube.
-For more details on the colouring scheme used here, see Section \ref{Sec:colouring}.
+Roughly one hemisphere is visible, and so only four of the eight legs are visible in this image.
+For more details on the colouring scheme used here, see Appendix \ref{Sec:colouring}.

 Edges with ideal or hyperideal vertices usually intersect the boundary at two ideal points.
 However, as $r\rightarrow\infty$, less and less of each edge intersects $\HH^3$.
 Figure \ref{Fig:43r_progression} shows a progression of $\{4,3,r\}$ honeycombs as r becomes large.
-We can see from this picture where the endpoints of the edges are -- for example two nearby white triangles have an edge between their closest vertices (compare with Figure \ref{Fig:437_boundary_pattern}).
+We can see from this picture where the endpoints of the edges are.
+For example, two nearby white triangles have an edge between their closest vertices (compare with Figure \ref{Fig:437_boundary_pattern}).
 In the limiting $\{p,q,\infty\}$ honeycombs, each edge has only one ideal point, the rest of the edge having become hyperideal.
 In this sense, the edges of a $\{p,q,\infty\}$ honeycomb are like the edges of the largest square of Figure \ref{Fig:hyperideal}.

+In the two-dimensional case, when $q$ is infinite, the vertices become ideal.
+In the three-dimensional case, when $r$ is infinite, the edges rather than the vertices have a single remaining ideal point.
+In the four-dimensional case, the faces have a single remaining ideal point when the last term in the Schl\"afli symbol becomes infinite.
+In general, each facet of codimension two in the polytope has only a single ideal point when the last term of the Schl\"afli symbol becomes infinite.